isabella232/RTN/readme.md

       * Do a complete replacement of '???' to target database name

 # Installation Steps:
-  * Create a seperate database instance (15-20 Gigs of Perm Space)
+  * Create a separate database instance (15-20 Gigs of Perm Space)
   * Initiate a Teradata session through SQL Assistant, Teradata Studio or BTEQ
   * If using Teradata Studio, under "JDBC Connection Properties", click on "Add" and Set TMODE='TERA'
   * Run CUST_RTN_Install.ddl Install through successful completion